alisha4035/FinalReport/README.md

 source .venv/bin/activate
 python -m pip install -r requirements.txt.

 6. Once the activation is successful, edit your sw_pipeline_stack.py file and add the code listed under the sw_pipeline_stack.py file.
-Also, upload your Java Project.zip file to your sw_pipeline folder.
+Also, upload your Java-Project.zip file to your sw_pipeline folder.

 7. After updating the code as mentioned above, synthesize the cdk configuration files from the existing code using the following command: cdk synth